How to Give Constructive Criticism That Creates Change

 See the difference?

-When you state what you noticed (and not what you think about their actions), you're focusing on the behavior, not the person.
+When you state what you noticed (and not what you think about their actions), you're focusing on the behavior instead of the person.
 Doing so keeps the direct report open to what you're about to say.

 When you use feeling words, people tend to tune in better.
 For example: